timbru31/ImmortalLogin/README.md

 ## Info
 This CraftBukkit/Spigot plugin adds a temporary god mode for new players.
-Per default the players are invulnerable for 20 minutes, unless the do not attack other players.
+Per default the players are invulnerable for 20 minutes, unless they attack other players.
 After a certain amount of hits against other players or anytime sooner by issuing /im the god mode will be disabled.

 *Third party features, all of them can be disabled*